jonkoops/use-promise/README.md

 Making Promises in your components a breeze 🌬️

 ## Features
-- Handle the result of your Promises in a structured manner
+- Handle the result of your Promises easily.
-- Familiar handling of side effects using `useEffect`
+- Familiar handling of side effects using `useEffect`.
-- Easy cancellation of fetch requests with `AbortSignal`
+- Easy cancellation of fetch requests with `AbortSignal`.
-- TypeScript support out of the box
+- TypeScript support out of the box.

+For more information see the [Getting Started](./guides/getting-started.md) guide.

 ## Installation